-The Commonwealth Scholarship Commission offers Distance Learning Scholarships for international students from the Commonwealth member countries in 2019.
+The Commonwealth Scholarship Commission offers Distance Learning Scholarships for international students from the Commonwealth member countries in 2020/2021 session.

 Commonwealth Distance Learning Scholarships are offered to citizens from low middle-income Commonwealth countries.
 These scholarships are funded by the UK Department for International Development (DFID), with the aim of contributing to the UK’s international development aims and wider overseas interests, supporting excellence in UK higher education, and sustaining the principles of the Commonwealth.